gushonorato/gushonorato.github.io/about.md

 ### More Information

-The purpose of this blog is to share experiences of my professional carrer in enterpreneurship, software development and digital marketing.
+The purpose of this blog is to share experiences from my professional carrer related to enterpreneurship, software development and digital marketing.

 ### Contact me